TheSwanFactory/rails5.1-react-heroku-boilerplate/README.md

 $ bundle install
 $ yarn install
 ```

 # Database Creation

+You **MUST** first set the initial admin credentials in `config/seeds.rb`.
+Note that you usually need to manually create the Postgres database and initial user.
-You shoud specify your own `appuser`, `PASSWORD`, and `dbname`.
+You should specify your own values for `appuser`, `DBPassword`, and `dbname`.

 ```
+$ vi config/seeds.rb # set default user with vi or your favorite text editor
 $ brew install postgresql
 # Follow instructions to auto-launch postgresql
-$ export DATABASE_URL="postgres://appuser:PASSWORD@localhost/dbname"
+$ export DATABASE_URL="postgres://appuser:DBPassword@localhost/dbname"
-$ initdb /usr/local/var/postgres -E utf8 -U appuser # May vary if not Homebrew
+$ initdb /usr/local/var/postgres -E utf8 -U appuser # May vary if not using Homebrew
 $ rake db:create db:migrate db:setup
 ```
-Note that you may need to manually create the Postgres database or initial user.

 # Launch
 ```